benjamingro/boston-bus-tracker/README.md

 ## Week 9 - Massachussetts Bay Transportation Authority (MBTA) Real Time Bus Tracker
 #### MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN - January 2021

-This repository was created to show my work for the coding assignment in week 9, which is to create an web app to track MBTA buses on a map.
+This repository was created to show my work for the coding assignment in week 9.
+This is a web app that tracks MBTA buses on a map.

 This project has the following features.